1. ORM – what is Object Relational Mapping?

 Inheritance is a natural concept in object-oriented programming languages.
 However, RDBMSs do not define anything similar on the whole (yes some databases do have subtype support but it is completely non-standardized).
 This is Inheritance Mismatch between Object Model and Relational Model.

 A RDBMS defines exactly one notion of ‘sameness’: the primary key.
-Java, however, defines both object identity
+Java, however, defines both object defines both object identity

 Associations are represented as unidirectional references in Object Oriented languages whereas RDBMSs associations are bidirectional by using foreign keys.
 If you need bidirectional relationships in Java, you must define the association twice.
 Likewise, you cannot determine the multiplicity of a relationship by looking at the object domain model.